Long distance running: The ins and outs

 - Try a trail: If you’re feeling beat up by spending hours on the streets, head for some softer ground.
 Depending on the trail, I recommend not looking at your watch either.
 Steep uphills and downhills might mean your splits aren’t speedy, but you’re still gaining a lot from the challenges of new terrain.

-Just like preparing for a race or any other workout, there are some things you can do to make your long runs a little easier.
+Just like preparing for a race or any other workout, there are a few tips to make your long runs a little easier.

 - Gear: We happen to know a lot about good gear here at Brooks.
-Getting a good pair of running shoes, for instance, or a bra specifically built for running can go a long way toward a distraction-free run.
-Make sure you have the right running gear for your weather — layering is a good idea if you’re going to be out in cold weather
+Getting a good pair of long distance running shoes, for instance, or a bra specifically built for running can go a long way toward a distraction-free run.
+Make sure you have the right running gear for your weather — layering is a good idea if you’re going to be out in cold weather.
+It is also important to check the condition of your running shoes if you run often long distances.
+Read all about replacing your running shoes here.

 - Hydration: Proper hydration and fuelling-up are also important to successful long runs.
 Carry a hand-held water bottle or wear a hydration vest to make sure you can stay hydrated.
 My general rule of thumb is that I take water and snacks for any run longer than 90 minutes — the longer the run, the more I bring, especially if it’s warm.